miekg/pgo/cmd/pgod/pgod.8.md

 With pgoctl(1) you can then interact with these services.
 You can "up", "down", "ps", "pull", "logs", and "ping" currently.
 The syntax exposed is `<servicename>//<command>`, i.e. `pgo//ps`.

+On startup pgod(8) will down and remove any services that exist, but are not defined in the confguration file.

 The options are: